teenageengineering/MidiJack/README.md

 Current Limitations
 -------------------

-- Currently MIDI Jack only supports Windows, OS X and iOS.
+- Currently MIDI Jack supports Windows, OS X, iOS and Android.
 - Only supports note, CC and realtime messages.
 No support for program changes nor SysEx.
 - The MIDI Jack plugin always tries to capture all available MIDI devices.